jesperancinha/bridges-surveillance-story/Readme.md

 4. Register events per configured range area
 5. Inform trains of the train Schedule changes

-Passengers are registered by numbers and if they they carry extra merchandise or a bike Transport can be a train, bus, boat, bike, truck, etc.
+Passengers are registered by numbers and if they carry extra merchandise or a bike Transport can be a train, bus, boat, bike, truck, etc.
 Merchandise should be registered if it's destined to commercial exchanges.
 Events can be anything that may happen in a configured range around the bridge